The Royal Box (film)

 The Royal Box (German: Die Königsloge) is a 1929 American historical film directed by Bryan Foy and starring Alexander Moissi, Camilla Horn and Lew Hearn.
 It is an adaptation of the play Kean by Alexandre Dumas about the life of the British actor Edmund Kean.

 It was made by Warner Brothers as a German-language film using the Vitaphone process.
 In Germany the film was released by the studio's local subsidiary National Film.
+The film was also released as a silent film in the United States.